-To commemorate the launch of the Academy's 2020 Robert M. Ball Award: Campaign for Social Insurance, the Academy will host a full day of virtual programming on Tuesday, June 23 from 8:30 am to 6:00 pm Eastern.
+To commemorate the launch of the Academy's 2020 Robert M. Ball Award: Campaign for Social Insurance, the Academy hosted a full day of virtual programming on Tuesday, June 23 from 8:30 am to 6:00 pm Eastern.

-Join Members of the Board of Directors, past Ball Award winners, Academy Members, and supporters of social insurance throughout the day, as your schedule allows, for an array of programs designed to help us reflect on social insurance and advance innovative policy responses to the heightened economic and health security risks we face.
+Members of the Board of Directors, past Ball Award winners, Academy Members, and supporters of social insurance convened throughout the day for an array of programs designed to help participants reflect on social insurance and advance innovative policy responses to the heightened economic and health security risks of today.

 How to participate:

-- Purchase a ticket or sponsorship for the full 2020 Robert M. Ball Award: Campaign for Social Insurance series of activities.
+- Registration for this event has closed, however, tickets and sponsorship opportunities are available for the full 2020 Robert M. Ball Award: Campaign for Social Insurance series of activities.